RealDawnStudio/unity-object-pool/README.md

 Please use this script carefully as I cannot guarantee for it being free of bugs.
 This more of an educational thing to show how it could be done.

 # Unity Object Pooling Script
 Object Pooling script to make pooling easier.
-The handler takes any instance of a class that has implemented the *IPoolable* interface and keeps a list of instantiated instances for reuse.
-Fetching and returning a pool instance enables and disables the GameObject returned by *GetGameObject* respectively.
+The handler takes any instance of a *MonoBehaviour* that has implemented the *IPoolable* interface and keeps a list of instantiated instances for reuse.
+Fetching and returning a pool instance enables and disables the GameObject of each pool instance respectively.

 The script can work with both scene instances and prefabs.
 Just drop the reference into an ObjectPool and start instantiating.